What Did YOU Do on 11-12-13?

 I had a few extra minutes on a random day so went for it.

 First off, whoa!
 Such a handsome sign at the main sanctuary entrance!
-Sure, it’s in the middle of a new housing development; the kind with 5 different models of essentially the same ugly home built to minimum standards where the toilets all clog within a few months because the sewer diameters weren’t up to code.
+Sure, it’s in the middle of a new housing development; the kind with 5 different models of essentially the same home… but, whatever.

 And sure, it’s simply old farmland reclaimed by a tangle of shrubs and brush and trees – the kinds of stuff birds love, by the way.